alexandru-ionut-paduraru/LED_2812B/README.md

   <li>String of several WCMCU2812-B RGB LED</li>
 </ol>

-<h2>How does it work...</h2>
+### How does it works...

-<p>A PC application sends either row data or formatted data that will be forwarded by the microcontroller to the LED string.</p>
+A Python based desktop application sends the following information to the microcontroller:

+1. The number of data bytes to be expected.
+2. A command (CMD_0) for the microcontroller to enter in *"Transfer Mode"*.
+3. The bytes array representing the encoded form of GRB colors (in this order), for all LEDs.

+#### LED color encoding

+For each LED there are be 3 data bytes representing the intensity of Green, Red and Blue colors.

+Each bit of color intensity bytes is encoded with 4 bits in final form (that will be transfered to LEDs).